luke10x/schwember/docs/JOURNAL.md

 - But I can leave this for later

 To make from bouncing to swicth to rolling it loses speed
 - tied setting damping, rolling friction, CCD motion threshold, and CCD swept sphere radius
 - but no significant results, but restitution works

+## 2023-10-07, Sat

+PC is introduced.
+It will consist of several building blocks.
+Renderable is there to replace mesh eventually.
+Printing PC position as a matrix in Dear IMGUI.

+- I want to start working on PC movement
+- For that I need to refactor input/controlls code
+- Also thing about event based state of the application